lewagon/dotfiles/02-OOP/03-Cookbook/TEACHERS.md

 - `push` => append element at the end of the array
 - `pop` => delete **first** elements and return it

 There are **queues** everywhere in programs.
-A gives tasks to do to B, well they will use a intermediate queue.
-A will push tasks and B will pop them progressively.
+If **A** wants to transfer tasks to **B**, he will use an intermediate queue to store tasks. **A** will push tasks and **B** will pop them progressively.

 #### TODO manager
-We'll code this software together and interactively. **Here we give you a good way to articulate the live-code and discussion with the class**
+We'll code this software together and interactively. **Herebelow we describe a good way to articulate the live-code and discussion with the class**

+##### Whiteboard Brainstorm

-What classes do we need for this program (**whiteboard brainstorm**)?
+What classes do we need for this program ?
 - task, list, file (**data**)
 - **display** tasks
 - how do you make data & display communicate? **controller** => chief orchestra who has methods for the app logic, add / delete / mark tasks.

 ##### Data
 What do we start with? display, interface, controller?
-Let's start with data it's the heart of our app
+Let's start with data.
+It's the heart of our todo-app.

 ```ruby
 # task.rb